Introduction to R

 Vectors and data types

 A vector is the most common and basic data type in R, and is pretty much the workhorse of R. A vector is composed by a series of values, which can be either numbers or characters.
 We can assign a series of values to a vector using the c() function.
-For example we can create a vector of the number of household members for the households we’ve interviewed and assign it to a new object hh_members:
+For example we can create a vector of the number of household members for the households we’ve interviewed and assign it to hh_members:

 R